lukedoolittle/aggregator/src/README.md

 		return RedirectToAction("SOMEREDIRECTPAGE");
 	}

-\* If you are working in an environment with multiple servers and you do not use sticky sessions, see the advanced topic Creating Your Own Security Strategy
+\* If you are working in an environment with multiple servers and you do not use sticky sessions, see the advanced topic [Creating Your Own Security Strategy](#advanced_security)

-## <a name="one"></a> Desktop/Mobile Authentication Provider (OAuth1)
+## <a name="oauth1_app"></a> Mobile/Desktop Authentication Provider (OAuth1)
-When creating your app with the resource provider use your localhost as the callback uri with an uncommon port number.
+When creating your app with the resource provider use localhost as the callback uri with an uncommon port number.
 For example `http://localhost:33533/twitter`

 	public async Task MyAuthenticationMethod()
 	{